LunarG/gfxreconstruct/HOWTO_android.md

 **NOTE:**
-Many of these examples are given based on using a Linux system as the build and/or host, but you should be able to replicate the behavior on a Windows system with very little changes.
+Many of these examples are given based on using a Linux system as the build and/or host, but you should be able to replicate the behavior on a Windows system with very few changes.

 ## Building Vulkan Samples with the Capture Layer